zhegan27/Semantic_Compositional_Nets/README.md

 end @ 12:38:21.217550
 ```

-The two images corresponding to the image urls above are below.
+The two images corresponding to the image urls above are shown below.

 <img src="figure2.png" width="800px">

-2. We can also generate captions for a batch of images by running `demo_image_captioning_batch`.
+2. We can also generate captions for a batch of images by running `demo_image_captioning_batch.py`.

 ```
 python demo_image_captioning_batch.py